crasm/openvpn-reconnect/README.md

 OpenVPN Reconnect
 =================

-A simple script for reconnecting openvpn.
+A systemd hook for reconnecting OpenVPN after suspend.

 If openvpn is not currently running, it will not be started.